Aerospace911/Roblox-Galaxy-Perfect-Warp-7.0/README.md

 # Roblox Galaxy Perfect Warp 7.0

+# BEING CAUGHT USING THIS SCRIPT AND DISTRIBUTING IS A BANNABLE OFFENSE.
+## Learn how to stay hidden at [Roblox-Galaxy-Xanbelor-s-Perfect-Warp-6.1.1](https://github.com/Aerospace911/Roblox-Galaxy-Xanbelor-s-Perfect-Warp-6.1.1)

 ## IMPORTANT NOTE: A HIGHIER VERSION NUMBER DOES NOT MEAN IT'S BETTER.
 IT ONLY SIGNIFIES A DIFFERENT METHOD.

 It is important that adjust the path to the music file accordingly.